-If you are 21 years old or over in the year in you want to start your degree studies, you will be classed as a mature student.
-Traditional entry requirements may be relaxed for you if you didn't gain formal qualifications at school but are able to show that you have gained relevant work experience and have successfully completed studies recently.
+If you are 21 or over in the year you want to start your degree, you will be classed as a mature student.
+Our entry requirements may be relaxed for you if you didn't gain formal qualifications at school but you can show that you have gained relevant work experience and have successfully completed studies recently.

 If you are a mature student with few or no qualifications or out of date qualifications, you can work towards the entry requirements by studying an access course through an organisation like Scottish Wider Access Programme (SWAP).